Celebrity branding: Relating to marketing and advertising

-Celebrity branding is crucial in the delivery of a message from the communicators to the audience.
-These celebrities are often referred to as opinion leaders or OLs.
+Celebrities are sometimes referred to as opinion leaders or OLs.
 An opinion leader is a well-known individual or group that is used to help influence an opinion on a certain subject or matter due to their perceived social standing.
-Not to be confused with an opinion former, who is someone who holds professional expertise due to previous study and/or employment and is known to be knowledgeable within the field.
-These celebrities or OLs will communicate to the audience through socially mediated communications that enable the audience themselves to create a meaning through their own interactions.
-Examples of outlets include magazines, billboards, television ads, social media promotion and promotional events.
+This is different from an opinion former, who is someone who holds professional expertise due to previous study and/or employment and is known to be knowledgeable within the field.